attilasomogyi/plantuml-settings/CONTRIBUTING.md

      ```
     Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.

-#.
-Push your branch to GitHub:
+9. Push your branch to GitHub:

     ```shell
     git push origin my-fix-branch
     ```

-#.
-In GitHub, send a pull request to `angular:main`.
+10. In GitHub, send a pull request to `plantuml-settings:main`.

 ### Reviewing a Pull Request

-The Angular team reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
-Such behavior includes not following the [Angular code of conduct](/CODE_OF_CONDUCT.md) and applies within or outside of Angular managed channels.
+The PlantUML settings project team reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
+Such behavior includes not following the [PlantUML Settings code of conduct](/CODE_OF_CONDUCT.md) and applies within or outside of PlantUML Settings managed channels.

 #### Addressing review feedback